Keloid Scar Removal Treatment in Singapore

 Hypertrophic scars vs. Keloid scars?

-Singaporeans commonly ask their dermatologist about the difference between a hypertrophic and keloid scar.
+Singaporeans commonly ask their dermatologist/doctors about the difference between a hypertrophic and keloid scar.
 They are actually very similar.
 Like keloids, a hypertrophic scar happens due to abnormal wound healing.
 It also has a reddish appearance and grows elevated on the wound.
 However, the main difference between them is the size of the scars; hypertrophic scars only develop to the size of the injury and are generally easier to treat.

 Keloid Scar Removal Treatment Options Available in Singapore

 There is no ‘best’ way to treat keloids.
 Several keloid scar removal treatments are available in Singapore.
-An experienced dermatologist in Singapore will usually assess the size of their scar and provide a treatment recommendation.
+An experienced dermatologist or doctor in Singapore will usually assess the size of their scar and provide a treatment recommendation.

 Fractional CO2 Laser Therapy – Laser skin resurfacing

-Fractional CO2 (Carbon dioxide) laser scar revision/laser skin resurfacing is a laser treatment option used by dermatologists for various skin conditions.
+Fractional CO2 (Carbon dioxide) laser scar revision/laser skin resurfacing is a laser treatment option used by aesthetic doctors or dermatologists for various skin conditions.
 It is a relatively new treatment option for keloid and hypertrophic scars that has seen wide adoption in Singapore.
 It is used to reduce discolouration and improve the texture of the scar.

 It works by having a machine emit small pulses of light that removes layers of skin from the affected area.
 A patient would need a few rounds of this laser therapy for a complete treatment.